sunface/rust-by-practice/en/src/method.md

     let light = TrafficLight{
         color: "red".to_owned(),
     };
-    // Don't take the ownership of `light` here light.show_state();
+    // Don't take the ownership of `light` here. light.show_state();
-    // ..otherwise, there will be an error below println!("{:?}", light);
+    // ...
+Otherwise, there will be an error below println!("{:?}", light);
 }
 ```